Prostatitis

 View Patient Education

 Prostatitis refers to a disparate group of prostate disorders that manifests with a combination of predominantly irritative or obstructive urinary symptoms and perineal pain.
 Some cases result from bacterial infection of the prostate gland and others, which are more common, from a poorly understood combination of noninfectious inflammatory factors, spasm of the muscles of the urogenital diaphragm, or both.
 Diagnosis is clinical, along with microscopic examination and culture of urine samples obtained before and after prostate massage.
 Treatment is with an antibiotic if the cause is bacterial.
-Nonbacterial causes are treated with warm sitz baths, muscle relaxants, and anti-inflammatory drugs or anxiolytics.
+Nonbacterial causes are treated with warm sitz baths, muscle relaxants, anti-inflammatory medications, anxiolytics including selective serotonin reuptake inhibitors (SSRIs), and pelvic floor physical therapy.

 Etiology of Prostatitis